spack/spack-tutorial/README.md

 ## Automatically generating command ouputs

 The tutorial `rst` files include output from Spack commands.
-This process is automated, and it is recommended to generate output.
+This process is automated, and it is recommended to use this instead of running commands manually.
 To regenerate the outputs, run:

 ```shell
 make -C outputs -j <N>